 Gingerbread spice mix, Colmar - That's the taste

 Put this excellent mixture in your dough, and you will be amazed by the spicy warm aroma of this delicious gingerbread spice mixture.
 You can even drink with these biscuits a self made mulled wine with our delicate mulled wine spice blend.

 With this mixture, you can bake not only gingerbread but also flavor other desserts.
 Put some of the gingerbread spice mixtures in your ice cream or use it to refine your café or cocoa.
 It also goes well with festive roasts in sauces.

 You can use this Pain d'épice for baking bread.
-It refines cookies and other desserts such as the typical French crème brulée and crepes.
+It refines cookies and other desserts such as the typical French creme brulée and crepes.

 It flavored cocoa, café, sauces, and ice cream.
 If you are a fan of Christmas flavors, you can think of many other options.